Orion–Eridanus Superbubble

-The Orion–Eridanus Superbubble or Eridanus Soft X-ray Enhancement is a superbubble located west of the Orion Nebula.
-The region is formed from overlapping supernova remnants that may be associated with the Orion OB1 stellar association; the bubble is approximately 1200 ly across.
+The Orion–Eridanus Superbubble is a superbubble located in the constellations Orion and Eridanus.
+The region is formed from overlapping supernova remnants that were suspected to be associated with the Orion OB1 stellar association.
+The bubble is approximately 1200 ly across.
 It is the nearest superbubble to the Local Bubble containing the Sun, with the respective shock fronts being about 500 ly apart.